Ahdeem/Documentation/RecipeApi.md

 2. Add a new recipe
     - EndPoint: /api/recipe/add-recipe
     - Method: POST
-    - Path parameters: Only one parameter is required and that is the userId
+    - Path parameters: Only one parameter is required and that is the userId.
     - Description: Creates a new recipe as entered by a registered user.
     - Request:
         ![SampleRequest](./AddRecipeRequestHappyFlow.jpg)